Inspirational Quotations

 Inspirational Quotes by Harold Kushner (American Rabbi, Author)

-Harold Samuel Kushner (b.1935) is an American rabbi of the progressive wing of Conservative Judaism and a bestselling author.
-He is a popular interpreter of the significance of Biblical narratives about forgiveness and personal value.
+Harold Samuel Kushner (1935–2023) was an American rabbi of the progressive wing of Conservative Judaism and a bestselling author.
+He was a popular interpreter of the significance of Biblical narratives about forgiveness and personal value.

 Born in Brooklyn, New York, Kushner attended Columbia University and the Jewish Theological Seminary.
 He served as the spiritual leader of Temple Israel in Natick, Massachusetts, for over 40 years and gained a reputation as a faith-based counselor on coping with grief, tragedies, and injustices.